-In the Isle of Man, residents enjoy low taxes; pay NO Capital Gains Tax, NO Inheritance Tax, and NO Stamp Duty.
+In the Isle of Man, residents enjoy low taxes; pay 0% Capital Gains Tax, 0% Inheritance Tax, and 0% Stamp Duty.
 Residents can also easily and expediently file their annual tax return via our online system.

 What are the tax rates in the Isle of Man?

 The Isle of Man operates a simple taxation regime with two tax rates (or bands) for individual personal income.
 The standard (or lower) rate is 10% and the upper rate is only 20%.

 The standard rate (10%) tax threshold is £6,500 for a single person, £13,000 per couple.
 The remaining balance is taxed at the upper rate.

 Yes.
 The tax cap is £200,000 for an individual and £400,000 for a jointly assessed couple.

 Under the tax cap system, an individual must elect for the tax cap to be applied and, if the election is approved, it will apply to the individual for a period of five consecutive tax years.

 For the 2020/2021 tax year, the personal allowance (tax free earnings) for a single person is £14,250 and for a jointly assessed couple, £28,500.

 Example Income Breakdown